oliabn/WebChatRooms/README.md

 {'type': 'hello'}
 ```

-Type Control-D to exit the Django shell.
+Type Control-D to exit the Django shell. (or Control-Z)

 ## How to test this chat
 1) Install the required packages.